lashewi/lashewi/README.md

 ### 👋 Hi

-I'm Lakshitha, a programmer and infrequent writer.
-I love F1, basketball, video games, and photography.
+I'm Lakshitha—a programmer and occasional writer.
+I spend my time as a part-time beekeeper, baker, and basketball enthusiast.
+Human, of course.

 ### 🔭 I’m currently working on ...

-During the day, I'm a Senior Software Engineer at Sysco LAB.
+During the day, I'm an Associate Technical Lead at Sysco LAB.
 During the evenings you'll find me tinkering with side projects for Code for Sri Lanka.

 Once in a blue moon, I do some writing, which you can find on my [Blog](https://lakshitha.blog/) or [Medium](https://medium.com/@lashewi)